in-toto/attestation/spec/predicates/human-review-vcs.md

 review system.
 Each entry must include immutable information that is always mapped to the reviewer.
 The digest may be skipped in the ResourceDescriptor, using the name and URI fields to record the username and immutable ID.

+`target` _ResourceDescriptor_, _required_

+Records the target location for the proposed changeset.
+In Git repositories, the field must contain the base Git reference (i.e., the base branch) AND the current commit ID at the tip of that branch.

 `reviewLink` _URI_, _optional_